11 Things You Didn’t Know Were Contagious

 Diners are happier when they order entrées that are similar nutritionally to those of their companions, found University of Illinois research.
 If you’re watching your waistline, place your order first so you’re not tempted by your pals’ cravings.

 Freshmen who were randomly paired with roommates highly prone to brooding were likely to “catch” their negative-thinking style after only three months, found a University of Notre Dame study.
 Recognize that other people may influence how you respond to life’s challenges.
-Try memorizing these positive thinking quotes to combat negative thinking instead.
+Try memorizing these short positive quotes to combat negative thinking instead.

 On the other hand, positive feelings also rub off, according to a seminal study of almost 5,000 people by researchers at Harvard and the University of California, San Diego.
 When you feel happy, a friend who lives within one mile is 25 percent more likely to feel happy, and neighbors are 34 percent more likely to feel happy.
 The same data found that an extra $5,000 increased happiness by about 2 percent, a much lower impact than what’s gained by having a joyful friend of a friend (a second-degree connection), which can boost your own good feelings by 10 percent.
 Find out exactly why smiling is contagious.